xuankimtran/docs-1/pages/katalon-studio/tutorials/mobile-create-ios-test-case.md

 description: Create and Run iOS Test Case
 ---

-This tutorial demonstrates how to create iOS tests with Katalon Studio using Mobile Record Utility, then run the recorded test case.
+This tutorial demonstrates how to create test cases for iOS with Katalon Studio using the Mobile Record Utility, then run the recorded test cases.

 > Requirements:
 > * iOS setup.
 To set up Xcode simulators/ real iOS devices, you can refer to this document: [[Mobile] iOS Setup](https://docs.katalon.com/katalon-studio/tutorials/mobile-ios-setup.html).